 Quite a few of my clients come to me after having completed some physical therapy due to injuries.
 And in recent years, I saw many of them use the Bodyblade Classic as part of their physio training.

-Now, before you just buy one and expect it to be a miracle device, check out some of my research below to better understand what it is, how it works, and whether you could make it part of your resistance training.
+Check out some of my research below to better understand what it is, how it works, and whether you could make it part of your resistance training.

 What Is The Bodyblade?